 Ana takes a look around Grey’s playroom.
 There’s a lot of description which I’ll try to summarize in brief: It’s a big room, dark burgundy walls, varnished wood floors.
 Some sort of ambient lighting.
 Various kinky shit — large wooden cross with restraining cuffs fastened to the wall, iron grid with various ropes, chains, and shackles hanging from it on the ceiling, a very large assortment of paddles, whips, riding crops, etc, a whole rack full of canes — how many canes do you need?
 I’m no expert, but I was sort of under the impression that a cane is a cane is a cane, at least when it comes to whacking people on the rear with it.

 The entire room seems a bit… showy, and I’m sure Christian is the sort of guy to be all about presentation, but I’m not sure how practical any of this is.
 What with everything on display, it seems like the room is there more to be looked at than to actually be used.
-Makes you wonder how long it’s been since Christian had a submissive, and if the room’s actually seen any use or not.
+For example, the room contains an oversize bed with a red leather mattress, which I guess might hold a certain visual appeal but which would be a horrendous sweaty nightmare to actually have sex on.

 Ana walks around the room a little more, observing various things, running her hands over them.
 She’s shocked and not sure what to say.
 She’s starting to feel freaked out, and, in her own words, afraid, though not of Christian — more of the BDSM stuff itself, I guess.
+Again.
+I just think she should leave.

 Christian asks her to say something — no, he “commands” her to say something, actually.
 She asks him if he’s the dominant or submissive partner (does she really gotta ask?) and who he does this stuff with.
 The way she phrases it is much more awkward than I just made it sound.
 Christian answers that he’s the dominant one and that he does this with consenting female partners.